aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/hardware-cases/legacy-storage-troubleshooting-and-backup/03-backup-and-data-check.md

 ## If Windows Shows a Disk Warning

-If Windows shows any warning about formatting, initializing, repairing, or checking the disk, no action should be confirmed before the data is checked.

-## If Windows Shows a Disk Warning

 If Windows shows any warning about formatting, initializing, repairing, or checking the disk, no action should be confirmed immediately.

 Correct action: